ArchiveTeam/standalone-readme-template/README.md

     run-pipeline --help

-If you don't have root access and/or your version of pip is very old, you can replace "pip install seesaw" with:
+If you don't have root access and/or your version of pip is very old, you can replace "pip install --upgrade seesaw" with:

-    wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py ; python get-pip.py --user ; ~/.local/bin/pip install --user seesaw
+    wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py ; python get-pip.py --user ; ~/.local/bin/pip install --upgrade --user seesaw

 so that pip and seesaw are installed in your home, then run